Vadym Hostyev: Europe

 Hostyev began his career in 2005 with Krasyliv in the Ukrainian First League, where he played for two seasons.
 He had a brief stint in the Ukrainian Amateur League in 2006 with Iskra-Skirts on a loan deal.
-In 2009, he played abroad in Moldavia's National Division with Sfântul Gheorghe Suruceni.
+In 2009, he played abroad in Moldova's National Division with Sfântul Gheorghe Suruceni.
 He debuted for Suruceni on July 5, 2009, against Nistru Otaci.
 After a season abroad, he returned to the Ukrainian Second League to play with Helios Kharkiv.

 In 2010, he played in the Ukrainian Second League with MFC Mykolaiv, where he assisted the club in securing promotion by winning the league title.
-He played in his native town of Odesa, the following season with Real Pharma Odesa.
+He played in his native town of Odesa the following season with Real Pharma Odesa.
 In 2012, he signed with city rivals Odesa, which marked his return to the second division.

 After Odesa's relegation, he returned to the third division.
 In 2015, he played with Zhemchuzhyna Odesa.

 Canada

 In 2016, he went overseas to Canada to sign with FC Ukraine United of the Canadian Soccer League.
 Throughout the season, he helped Ukraine United secure a playoff berth by finishing second in the league's first division.
 The western Toronto side defeated the Brantford Galaxy in the quarterfinal round.
 Ukraine's playoff journey would conclude in the next round after a defeat by the Serbian White Eagles.
 Throughout the season, he played in 21 matches and recorded one goal.

 After Ukraine United relegated themselves voluntarily to the league's second division, he signed with expansion side FC Vorkuta in 2017.
-In his debut season with Vorkuta, he assisted the club in securing the First Division title.
+In his debut season with Vorkuta, he helped the club secure the league's first division title.
 The following season, he helped Vorkuta secure a postseason berth and contributed a goal in the semifinals against SC Waterloo Region.
 He was featured in the CSL Championship match and secured the title against Scarborough SC.
 In 2020, he assisted in securing Vorkuta's second championship title after defeating Scarborough.

 In his fifth and final season with Vorkuta, he assisted in securing Vorkuta's third regular-season title and secured the ProSound Cup against Scarborough.
 He also played in the 2021 playoffs. where Vorkuta was defeated by Scarborough in the championship final.

 In 2022, he signed with the expansion franchise, the Toronto Falcons.
 Following a single season with the Falcons, he signed with Dynamo Toronto in 2023.